drpngx/yatws/yatws/doc/api.md

 `Ok(())` if not subscribed.
 -   **Errors**: If cancellation messages fail to encode or send.

+### `AccountManager::has_received_pre_liquidation_warning(&self) -> bool`

+Checks if a pre-liquidation warning (TWS error code 2148) has been received during the current API session.
+-   **Returns**: `true` if the warning was received in this session, `false` otherwise.
+-   **Note**: This flag indicates receipt of the warning in the session, not the current account status.
+It may have been received in a previous sesion or may no longer be valid.
+Check `cushion` in account info.

 ### AccountObserver Trait

 **File:** `yatws/src/account.rs` (definition assumed, documented based on usage in `AccountManager`)